AzureAD/microsoft-authentication-library-for-js/extensions/msal-node-extensions/README.md

 ### Brokering

-When using the native broker refresh tokens are bound to the device on which they are acquired on and are not accessible by `msal-node` or the application.
+When using the native broker, refresh tokens are bound to the device on which they are acquired on and are not accessible by `msal-node` or the application.
 This provides a higher level of security that cannot be achieved by `msal-node` alone.
 More information about token brokering can be found [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node/docs/brokering.md)

 ## Prerequisites

 The `msal-node-extensions` library ships with pre-compiled binaries.

-> Note: If you are planning to do local development on msal-node-extensions itself you may need to install some additional tools. [node-gyp](https://github.com/nodejs/node-gyp) is used to compile addons for accessing system APIs.
+> Note: If you are planning to do local development on msal-node-extensions itself you may need to install some additional tools. [node-gyp](https://github.com/nodejs/node-gyp) is used to compile [addons](https://nodejs.org/api/addons.html) for accessing system APIs.
 Installation requirements are listed on the [node-gyp README](https://github.com/nodejs/node-gyp#installation)

 On linux, the library uses `libsecret` so you may need to install it.
 Depending on your distribution, you will need to run the following command: